dotnetthailand/dotnetthailand.github.io/content/programming-cookbook/git/git-rm.md

 ---

 # Untrack all files that already added to a repository
+- Optionally, commit any code changes
+- Add file/folder that you want to ignore to .gitignore file
-- Commit any code changes, and then run this command:
+- Then run the following command:
 ```
 git rm -r --cached .
 ```